Deborah-Teta/Assignment/README.md

-I designed and developed a responsive, modern portfolio website to showcase my skills, projects, and professional experience as a front-end developer.
-This portfolio serves as a central hub for potential clients and employers to learn about my capabilities and view my work.
+I designed and developed a responsive, modern portfolio website that describe my professional capabilities.
+This portifolio serves as  both a professional presentation and a practical example of my development capabilities.

 Key Feature:

-Responsive Design: A responsive layout that works seamlessly across mobile, tablet, and desktop devices
+-Responsive Design: A responsive layout that works seamlessly across mobile, tablet, and desktop devices

-Project: project section highlighting the most significant projects with descriptions and technologies used in their development
+-Project: project section highlighting the most significant projects with descriptions and technologies used in their development

-Skills Visualization:  displayed technical competencies with progress indicators
+-Skills Visualization:  displayed technical competencies with progress indicators

+Technologies used:

+-Semantic HTML

+-TailwindCSS

+Project Status: Completed.
+Continously Updated as I explore and acquire more skills

 Below you Find a sample of how the whole project looks like;